ll-dev-team/thelocalworkflow/README.md

 ## things to discover

-We are a professional video team rather than a software development team, so everything here is pretty experimental, but if you want to team with us we can on building some useful tools together.
+We are a professional video team rather than a software development team, so everything here is pretty experimental.
+But we are happy to team up with friends to build useful tools together (if not necessarily ready-for-primetime products).
 Here are some of the elements of `thelocalworkflow` you might want to use or explore:

 ### Markers to Stills